School choice in Florida: Results

-A 2019 study of the impact of choice programs on college enrollment reported that 57% of FTC students compared with 51 percent of non-FTC students enrolled and were more likely to attend college full time.
-FTC students were somewhat more likely to earn bachelor's degrees, but no more like to earn an Associate's degree.
-The program’s impact on both measures increased with the number of years of FTC participation.
+A 2019 Urban Institute study examined the effects of the Florida Tax Credit Scholarship Program on postsecondary outcomes.
+It reported that 57% of FTC participants enrolled in college, compared with just 51% of similar non-participants.
+FTC students were more likely to enroll full-time and showed higher enrollment rates across both two-year and four-year institutions.
+They were also somewhat more likely to earn bachelor's degrees, with little difference observed in associate's degree attainment.
+The program's estimated impact on both college enrollment and degree completion increased with the number of years of FTC participation.